svendula/MultiRankS/README_MultiRankS.md

 ## MultiRankS_funs.R
- implementation of the method Svendova, Schimek: Estimating the underlying signal from multiple ranked lists coded by Vendula Svendova
+ Implementation of the method Svendova, Schimek: Estimating the underlying signal from multiple ranked lists.

+ Coded by Vendula Svendova

 Functions description: